 Cabo San Lucas and I have a long-standing relationship.
-We'd deep sea fish for mahi and marlin there when I was young, back when the only places to eat were places you'd bring your catch and when you couldn't get far without some basic Spanish skills.
+We'd deep sea fish for mahi and marlin there when I was young, back when the only places to eat were places you'd bring your catch and when you couldn't get far without some Spanish skills.
 Cabo was the go-to family vacation for us Southern Californians and it's where I learned to snorkel, ocean kayak, fish, and ATV.

 But then I went and moved away from the West Coast and the town went from sleepy, unknown fishing village to MTV Spring Break style (insert fist bump here).
 When I returned to Los Angeles a couple years ago, I returned to Cabo for the first time in almost 10 years and found it had matured.
 No longer a sleepy town but not merely Spring Break central (if you get out of the downtown, that is) since it's angsty teen years (though the cheesy clubs and tequila shot bars still exist) and it's getting an identity outside of the craziness.